GYDTTDYX/BENG183project/README.md

 Encoded beads will flow through the microfluidics and meet with the cell.
 The combination of cell and bead or a mere bead will form a droplet when they enters the microfluidic that filled by oil, this step ensures each cell will only react with one bead in next step.
 Then we will use PCR and sequence all reads using normal RNA seq rechniques.
 ![10X seq](https://github.com/GYDTTDYX/BENG183project/blob/main/%E6%88%AA%E5%B1%8F2022-11-28%2009.35.23.png "10x seq procedure")
 ### The Beads and Barcodes
 The beads and barcodes is critical for researchers to know the origin of different RNA reads.
-The 10x barcodes will indicate the read comes from which cell, and the UMI code can reduce the bias from amplification steps by indicating those reads are multiple copies of same gene or actually different genes.
+The 10x barcodes will indicate the origin of read, and the UMI code can reduce the bias from amplification steps by indicating those reads are multiple copies of same gene or actually different genes.
 ![barcodes](https://github.com/GYDTTDYX/BENG183project/blob/main/%E6%88%AA%E5%B1%8F2022-11-28%2009.36.03.png "barcodes")

 ## Downstream